-- From the list of services, locate the Data Virtualization service under the Data sources category.
-Click the action menu and select Provision instance.
+- From the list of instances, locate the Data Virtualization service, click the action menu, and select Provision instance.

-the kernel semaphore parameter box.
-You must update the kernel semaphore parameter if the Linux® Kernel version on the cluster nodes is less than 4.6.
+parameter box.
+If the Linux® Kernel version on the cluster nodes is less than 4.6, you must update the kernel semaphore parameter.
 For details, see Preparing to install the service.

 To configure the service, specify the resources that you want to allocate to the Data Virtualization worker nodes in the